-After giving effect to the receipt of the estimated net proceeds from this offering, based upon an assumed initial public offering price of \$11.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses and the adjustments, the pro forma net tangible book value of our common stock as of September 30, 2000 would have been \$97.7 million or \$1.87 per share.
-This represents an immediate increase in net tangible book value of \$1.26 per share to existing stockholders and an immediate dilution of \$9.13 per share to new investors purchasing shares at the initial public offering price.
+After giving effect to the receipt of the estimated net proceeds from this offering, and after deducting underwriting discounts and commissions and estimated offering expenses and the adjustments, the pro forma net tangible book value of our common stock as of September 30, 2000 would have been \$78.2 million or \$1.50 per share.
+This represents an immediate increase in net tangible book value of \$0.89 per share to existing stockholders and an immediate dilution of \$6.50 per share to new investors purchasing shares at the initial public offering price.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share Pro forma net tangible book value per share as of \$11.00

-September 30, 2000 \$0.61

-Increase per share attributable to new investors 1.26

-Pro forma as adjusted net tangible book value per share

-after the offering 1.87

-Dilution per share to new investors \$ 9.13
+Initial public offering price per share Pro forma net tangible book value per share as of September 30, 2000 \$0.61 \$8.00 Pro forma as adjusted net tangible book value per share after the offering 1.50 Dilution per share to new investors \$6.50 =====

-======

-Assuming the exercise in full of the underwriters' over-allotment option, our pro forma as adjusted net tangible book value at September 30, 2000 would have been approximately \$2.04 per share, representing an immediate increase in net tangible book value of \$1.43 per share to our existing stockholders and an immediate dilution in net tangible book value of \$8.96 per share to new investors.
+Assuming the exercise in full of the underwriters' over-allotment option, our pro forma as adjusted net tangible book value at September 30, 2000 would have been approximately \$1.62 per share, representing an immediate increase in net tangible book value of \$1.01 per share to our existing stockholders and an immediate dilution in net tangible book value of \$6.38 per share to new investors.

-The following table summarizes, at September 30, 2000, on a pro forma basis, the total number of shares purchased from us, and consideration paid to us and the average price per share paid by existing holders of common stock and by new investors purchasing shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses:
+The following table summarizes, at September 30, 2000, on a pro forma basis, the total number of shares purchased from us, and consideration paid to us and the average price per share paid by existing holders of common stock and by new investors purchasing shares of common stock in this offering at the initial public offering price of \$8.00 per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses:

-SHARES PUR RCHASED TOTAL CONSID AVERAGE PRICE NUMBER PERCENT AMOUNT PERCENT PER SHARE Existing stockholders , , 86.6% 13.4 \$ 85,116,000 77,000,000 52.5% 47.5 \$ 1.89 \$11.00 Total 52,105,000 100% ==== \$162,116,000 ========= 100.0% =====
+SHARES PUI RCHASED TOTAL CONSIDE AVERAGE PRICE NUMBER PERCENT AMOUNT PERCENT PER SHARE Existing stockholders , , 86.6% 13.4 \$ 85,116,000 56,000,000 60.3% 39.7% \$1.89 \$8.00 Total 100% \$141,116,000 100.0%